JamesLauer/iss-weather-pipeline/README.md

 app/Lambdas/functions/functions.py

 **Encryption** -
-All objects in S3 bucket are automatically encrypted by S3 using their default server-side encryption "Amazon S3-managed keys" SSE-S3.
+All objects in the S3 buckets are automatically encrypted by S3 using their default server-side encryption "Amazon S3-managed keys" SSE-S3.
 Even though the data in S3 is not considered sensitive or confidential, and as a personal learning project does not need to meet industry or regulatory requirements, it is good practice to consider encryption as it forms a critical component of data privacy and security.

 Encryption is automatically applied to S3 buckets on creation.